ShreyaPrasad1209/CodingNotes/SemExma_DS.md

 <br>Time: Heapify takes logn time and then traversing all elements takes n so time complexity will be nlogn.
 However that's not the case and that is because heapify time will shorten with time as the elements will decrease making it O(n)
 https://www.geeksforgeeks.org/time-complexity-of-building-a-heap/

+That's fucking complex to understand so XD<br>
+Say we want to build a heap of height h then that means it will be having 2^h -1 nodes now we need to call insert that many times along with heapify function.
+Each heapify shuffles the nodes exactly h times here h is height of that node.
+So exact operations will be = Sigma(i=1...h) i*2^i this is an AGP series

 > Sorting On Different Keys

 > Tree (Root, Parent, Children, Internal Node, Siblings, Ansestors, Descendent, GrandParent, Cousin, Depth, Height), Binary Tree (Preorder, Inorder, Postorder), LinkedList Representation Of Binary Tree, Construction from PrePost-PreIn-PostIn